 We have about 8-10 beds available.
 Rooms are 2 employees (of the same gender) per room with access to common toilet facilities and a limited kitchen.
 If we are able to offer you housing, that will be explicitly explained in your written job offer.

 Employees are able to enjoy our food service at half price during non-peak periods.
 All alcohol service is at regular posted prices.
-There are a market and a health food store both within walking distance for your grocery needs.
+There is a market and a convenience store both within walking distance for your grocery needs.
 In the past, people have also utilized other services for flying groceries into Skagway.

 Reduced and free admission to activities (i.e, Railway, Float Trips, Ziplining) are available by expressing interest to your manager.
 Given lead time you can work with your manager to arrange time off to hike the Chilkoot Trail (usually a 4-day event) so planning ahead for this adventure is important.